 Hi!
 Welcome to my page.

-My name is Hong Ye, and I am a 3rd year PhD student in the Cambridge Image Analysis group, funded by GSK.ai.
-My main supervisor is Prof. Carola-Bibiane Schönlieb, co-supervised by Prof. Subhadip Mukherjee and Prof. Junqi Tang, and my industrial supervisor is Dr. Alexandra Pettet.
+My name is Hong Ye, and I am a Hedrick Assistant Adjunct Professsor at UCLA, specializing in Computational and Applied Mathematics, hosted by Prof. Stanley Osher.
+I was previously a PhD student in the Cambridge Image Analysis group, supervised by Prof. Carola-Bibiane Schönlieb, Prof. Subhadip Mukherjee and Prof. Junqi Tang, funded by GSK.ai.

 What do I work on?